AndReGeist/wheelbot-v2.5/README.md

 Contains the firmware required to run Wheelbot v2.5

 ### /firmware/M2-on-wheelbot
-Contains the firmware that runs on the Maevarm M2 that is attached to the motherboard of the Wheelbot.
+Contains the firmware that runs on a Maevarm M2 that is attached to the motherboard of the Wheelbot.

 ### /firmware/M2-wifi-dongle
-Contains the firmware that runs on the Maevarm M2 that is connected to the PC and that handles the wifi communication with the Wheelbot.
+Contains the firmware that runs on a Maevarm M2 being connected to a PC and that handles the wifi communication with the Wheelbot.

 ### /firmware/computer-python-interface
 Python program running on Ubuntu 18.04 LTS collecting incoming data/outgoing commands from/to the wifi dongle.